lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

-While this specification does not address the semantics of the attestation API or the underlying software/hardware architecture, the API returns Evidence from the Attester in a format specific to the attestation technology used.
+While this specification does not address the semantics of the attestation API or the underlying software/hardware architecture, the API returns Evidence from the Attester in a format specific to the attestation technology used and specified by the type and hint.
 The returned Evidence is encapsulated within the CSR, as defined in
 {{I-D.ietf-lamps-csr-attestation}}.
 The software generating the CSR treats the Evidence as an opaque blob and does not interpret its format.
 It's crucial